 Minimal film build: First coat should be applied evenly taking care not to over apply, and should a second coat be required due to high absorption, this should be done while the first coat is still wet, allowing about 30 minutes after first for penetration into the timber.
 Allow another 30 minutes or more for penetration of second coat thereafter excess coating should be wiped from the surface with a clean cloth moistened with white spirits to remove excess pooling in the areas where there has been less penetration.

 Low film build: Allow at least 12 hours after the first coat, overnight may be sufficient in warm, dry conditions.
-If the first coat causes slight raising of timber fibres, a very light sanding will restore a smooth surface before the second coat is applied.
+If the first coat causes slight raising of timber fibers, a very light sanding will restore a smooth surface before the second coat is applied.

-Re-application: Only necessary after 12-18 months depending on severity of the exposure conditions, however your timber should be inspected every 6 months to ensure no discolouration or degradation has taken place.
+Re-application: Only necessary after 12-18 months depending on severity of the exposure conditions, however your timber should be inspected every 6 months to ensure no discoloration or degradation has taken place.
 To re-apply, clean the surface with a good quality solvent and allow it to dry before coating.
 End grain should be given a liberal coating to allow deep penetration.
 Application can be carried out by means of paint brush, spray gun, pad application or short pile varnish rollers.

 Cleaning: Clean brushes and other equipment immediately after use with a good quality commercially available solvent brush cleaner or white spirits.